 Las Vegas heat is no joke.
 With temperatures reaching up to 120 degrees in the Summer time, it’s no wonder that pools here in Vegas are a necessary part of life.
 There are so many pools to choose from in Las Vegas, but there are some that stand out as truly amazing.
 From man-made beaches complete with sand and waves, to waterslides that go through shark tanks, this town has some of the most epic pools in the world.
 And then there are the pool parties (or dayclubs as we call them in Vegas).
-We’ll cover those for you too.
+We’ll cover those for you too, but we actually have a whole article dedicated to the best dayclubs in Vegas.
 So when you need to cool off from the heat of exploring the Strip, this is our list of the top 10 pools in Las Vegas.

 If you want to spend a day at the beach, don’t let being in the middle of the desert hold you back!
 Mandalay Bay Beach, located at Mandalay Bay Resort and Casino, is an 11 acre aquatic playground of simulated beach experiences.
 With 2,700 tons of real sand to lounge on and a 1.6 million gallon wave pool, it’s no wonder it was named “one of the best pools in the US” by TripAdvisor.
 Float down a glistening lazy river, luxuriate in a lagoon, or play in the waves… It’s your choice.
 For the best experience, reserve one of their cabanas or bungalows where you can retreat to between swims.